LeToNode/Play2.0-CN-doc/Scalajson.md

 # Other options

-Alternatively, if the typeclass based solution is not desirable for some reason, one can always fall back to [Jerkson](https://github.com/codahale/jerkson/) which is bundled with Play.
+Just like in SJSON, if the typeclass based solution is not desirable for some reason, one can always fall back to a reflection based solution.
+[Jerkson](https://github.com/codahale/jerkson/) is a solid reflection based library and it's bundled with Play.

 Here is a small snippet which shows to serialize plain scala objects into JSON and send it over the wire:
 ```scala